Find Grad Schools

 7 Yearly Graduations

 Missouri Western State University comes in at #6 on our list of the most popular colleges offering master's degrees in educational evaluation and research.
 Each year, around 4,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,740 per year, while in-state graduate students, on average, pay $7,650 per year.
+The average in-state tuition for full-time undergraduates is $7,200 per year, while in-state graduate students, on average, pay $7,110 per year.
 During the most recent year for which we have data, 7 people received their master's degree in educational evaluation and research from Missouri Western.
+Of these students, 93% were women and 13% were members of underrepresented racial-ethnic groups.

 5 Yearly Graduations